-Services that are covered for you What you must pay when you get these services of-network routine eyewear or contacts.
+Services that are covered for you What you must pay when you get these services \$0 copay for 1 pair of routine contacts or eyeglasses per calendar year.
+Plan will pay up to \$200 per calendar year for combined in & out-of-network routine eyewear or contacts.
 Supplemental routine vision benefits should be obtained from a provider in the EyeQuest network.
 For more information on your supplemental routine vision benefits, please contact Clover Health's vendor, EyeQuest, at 1-855-343-7404.
 Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" IN NETWORK preventive visit.
+The visit includes a review of your There is no coinsurance, copayment,

-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. needed.
-OUT OF NETWORK Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you There is no coinsurance, copayment, or deductible for the "Welcome to
+The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-Medicare" preventive visit.
+There is no coinsurance, copayment or deductible for the "Welcome to Medicare" preventive visit.